Thursday, March 21, 2024

 One person’s religion is another person’s superstition.
 It’s kind of astonishing how missionaries (including my ancestors) traveled the world, met indigenous people, told them their timeless beliefs were false, and replaced those beliefs with other false beliefs.
 We tend to look with derision upon ancient Greek oracles, and the notion of gods dwelling and squabbling on the top of a mountain, but those were very real articles of faith for those people.
 Socrates died for “impiety and corrupting youth” by questioning those beliefs.
 A few plots of Star Trek imagined encountering cultures that worshipped a rock, or an ancient visitation by space travelers.
 What would star-faring visitors to Earth think of our religions?

 Does it matter whether religion is true?
 Yes, it matters.
-Faithful people rarely consider the question, “But what if it is all a lie?”
+Faithful people rarely consider the possibility that all of religion is a lie.
 As a consequence, there is great harm done by what follows from believing in things that are not true.

 People make irrational decisions based on faith, ignoring the obvious consequences if that faith is misplaced.
 Plains Indians warriors believed that Ghost Shirts would protect them from bullets (didn’t work).
 The mother of a childhood friend, as a practicing Christian Scientist, did not take my friend to a doctor or dentist, believing that God would protect him.
 Many people refuse vaccines, believing that God will protect them.
 Others refuse life-saving medical care for themselves or their children, instead trusting to “God’s will.”
 In recent memory, many Christians believed that religious gatherings would be protected from COVID.
 In a cruel inversion of that belief, fundamentalist Christians sometimes ostracize members of their congregation who fall ill to cancer or other diseases, inferring that it signifies sin on the part of the member who falls ill.